 Spring 2016 seminar will meet Thursdays, 2:00PM-4:20PM

-In spring 2016, the seminar will be taught and organized by Center Director, and Professor of Theology, David Hollenbach SJ, and Michael Delaney, Director of Humanitarian Response for Oxfam International, with participation by the Directors, Fellows, and Affiliated Faculty of the Center for Human Rights and International Justice.
+In spring 2016, the seminar will be taught and organized by Center Director, and Professor of Theology, David Hollenbach SJ, with participation by the Directors, Fellows, and Affiliated Faculty of the Center for Human Rights and International Justice.
 It will develop an interdisciplinary understanding of—and responses to—the compelling human rights challenges of our times.

 An interdisciplinary approach to human rights, in light of their historical development, theoretical understanding, critical assessment, and practical pursuit.
 This year’s focus on human rights in context of humanitarian crisis, war, refugee flight, and other grave threats to human dignity.
-Cases examined from both theoretical and practical perspectives, with input from both instructors.
+Cases examined from both theoretical and practical perspectives.
 Students drawn from any of Boston College's graduate or professional degrees (and undergraduate seniors if space allows).

 Prerequisites: Admission by permission only.